Second Act Travels

 A grassy field with colorful tents set up beneath tall trees, this campsite evokes the spirit of camping in Iceland in August, perhaps along the scenic Ring Road under a partly cloudy sky.

-Day 7: Thingvellir and Strokkur
+Day 7: Thingvellir and Strokkur: A Taste of the Golden Circle

 We drove into Reykjavik from our campsite for a stop at our favorite breakfast place, Mokka Kaffi.
 If you go, be sure to try the homemade waffles with whipped cream and jam.